-The evolution of the modern Land Rover range continues today with the introduction of the Discovery Sport.
+The evolution of the modern Land Rover range continues today with the introduction of the Discovery Sport, unveiled at the 2014 Paris Auto Show.
 Aimed at delivering Land Rover’s legendary off-road ability in a seven-passenger vehicle that won’t require a second mortgage, the Discovery Sport offers updated design and new equipment compared to the LR2 it replaces.

 Starting at just $37,995, the new Land Rover Discovery Sport treads in mainstream waters, but, as you’d expect, can be optioned well up into headier territory as well.